Experience how Change to Chill activities can help teens stress less.

 Use the lessons and instructions that follow to lead a one-time workshop for young people that will help them be healthier, happier and more resilient.
 The materials can work in almost any setting where youth gather.

 There is so much pressure on teens and pre-teens to do and be their best in school, at home, online, in after-school activities and socially…just about everywhere.
 Yet many of the things people do to try to be their best actually work against them.
 Stress, it turns out, is a BARRIER to almost everything.
-Change to Chill is all about learning how to reduce as well as deal with stress.
+Change to Chill is all about learning how to reduce the mental health stigma and establish healthy ways to deal with stress.
 It’s a resource teens can turn to anywhere and anytime they have Internet access.

 Simply follow the steps below to lead your group through a stress management workshop, starting with “Introduction.”

 Show the Change to Chill intro video.
 Take a few minutes to see if anyone in the group has a reaction, comment or question they’d like to share about the video or about stress in general.
 Don’t spend too much time on this, but do give people a chance to speak.
 Then explain that in today’s session they will learn about some of the many resources available through Change to Chill and have a chance to practice using some of them.

 Point out that talking about stress, what causes it and ways to deal with it might mean that at some point you’ll address sensitive or emotional topics.
 It’s important therefore to create a safe space where people feel they can share information and ideas and be respected and treated well.
 Ask the group to brainstorm a list of expectations, norms or agreements that will help make that so.
 If necessary offer a few examples to get them started.
 Write their ideas on a piece of poster board or flip chart paper and then post it where everyone can see it.
 You can point back to it during the session as a reminder if and when they need it.

 If during the discussion young people don’t mention the following ideas consider adding them: